sharathkumar-md/knowledge-weaver/TESTING_REPORT.md

 ## Conclusion

-**✅ PROJECT IS READY FOR SUBMISSION**
+**PROJECT IS READY FOR SUBMISSION**

 All core components are functional:
-- ✅ Document ingestion pipeline
+- Document ingestion pipeline
-- ✅ Knowledge extraction with fine-tuned models
+- Knowledge extraction with fine-tuned models
-- ✅ Graph construction and storage
+- Graph construction and storage
-- ✅ Entity linking and deduplication
+- Entity linking and deduplication
-- ✅ Knowledge gap detection
+- Knowledge gap detection
-- ✅ Learning path recommendations
+- Learning path recommendations
-- ✅ Multi-agent collaboration
+- Multi-agent collaboration

 The system successfully demonstrates:
 1. Multi-agent architecture working in concert